Nathan MacKinnon: Acting career

 MacKinnon has appeared in a recurring role (along with former Halifax Mooseheads teammate Cameron Critchlow) on the Canadian television show Mr. D, playing a fictionalized version of himself.
 He first appeared in season 2 episode 4, when he and a teammate have to leave an exam early to play in a school hockey game.
 When the teammates tell Mr. D (portrayed by Gerry Dee) that they did not finish the exam, he tells them to take it home and return it completed the next day.
 In season 3 episode 7, he is in detention for missing too much school to play hockey.
 Mr. D is oblivious to his talent and reprimands him ("Hockey's not a job"), although it is implied that, in the show's timeline, this takes place before the 2013 NHL entry draft, where MacKinnon was drafted first overall, despite airing in 2014.
 In season 4 episode 11, MacKinnon returns to give tickets to an Avalanche game to the school principal.
 When Mr. D enters the room a moment later, he calls MacKinnon "Mr. Calder" and tells him that he always believed in him.
 When Mr. D. asks for tickets to a game, MacKinnon tells him that all the games, including those in the exhibition and the following season, are sold out.

 MacKinnon has also appeared as himself in Trailer Park Boys, season 11 episode 7 at Ricky's ball hockey camp.
 In 2019, he returned in a voice acting role in Trailer Park Boys: The Animated Series season 1 episode 3, again portraying himself.

-He, along with fellow Nova Scotian and NHL player Sidney Crosby, have appeared in a series of Tim Hortons commercials produced for YouTube.
+MacKinnon, along with fellow Cole Harbour native and NHL player Sidney Crosby, have appeared in a series of Tim Hortons commercials produced for YouTube.
 During his career, MacKinnon has turned to Crosby for inspiration, including the 2019 playoffs.
+MacKinnon, Crosby, and Brad Marchand are collectively known as the “Nova Scotia Mafia”, and they have played for Canada at the 4 Nations Face-Off and 2026 Winter Olympics.